 As an aspiring graphic designer, I am teaching myself the technical and theoretical components of graphic design through free online resources, as well as books.
-I’m starting this off with the list of books itself, curated with heavy inspiration from Karen X. Cheng’s blog post, as well as the generous input of several Reddit posts in the graphic design subreddit, as well as other blogs floating around the internet, (like this one).
+I’m starting this off with the list of books itself, curated with heavy inspiration from Karen X. Cheng’s blog post, as well as the generous input of several Reddit posts in the graphic design subreddit, and other blogs floating around the internet, (like this one).
 So, all credit goes to these folks.

 As I go through these books, I will be posting each one with my personal breakdown and what I felt were the important takeaways.
 My goal here is firstly to have one place where I can look back on the highlights of what I’ve read, and secondly to hopefully help someone out there either gather some information for themselves, or determine if this is the right book for their journey.
 I would love to hear your thoughts on any of these books, and if you found they were useful in your own journey, or recommendations for other books you found helpful!